tpoisot/ms_spegen_cooc/intro.md

 their generalization to large communities.
 First, the number of interacting organisms is often kept low, either to facilitate model analysis or because of experimental constraints.
-In practice, this means that studies investigating the co-occurrence of species with contrasted specificities assume pure specialism *vs.* pure specialism, whereas natural systems exhibit more of a continuum [@forister_revisiting_2012; @poisot_structure_2013].
+In practice, this means that studies investigating the co-occurrence of species with contrasted specificities assume no intermediate situations between the endpoints of specialism and generalism, whereas natural systems exhibit more of a continuum [@forister_revisiting_2012; @poisot_structure_2013].
 Second, it is unclear to what extent results can be scaled up to more realistic communities. @stouffer_understanding_2009 showed that because adding species